top of page

 What makes relationships fall apart

 Most people assume that arguments cause breakups.
 They don’t.
-The real relationship killer is indifference—when partners stop trying, stop caring, and emotional walls replace connection.
+Those relationships that fail one of the partners secretes more adrenaline (ACTH) and is more stressed and this predicated break-up deteriorate.
+Learning how to regulate conflict real relationship killer is indifference—when partners stop trying, stop caring, and emotional walls replace connection.

 ✔️ Some couples argue a lot but stay deeply connected.